 SSC CGL Tier I will comprise subjects namely Quantitative Ability, English Language, reasoning, and General Studies each consisting of 50 marks.
 The total time duration to attempt each section is of 2 hours.
 The exam pattern of SSC CGL Tier-I has been given below.

 The sections asked in SSC CGL Tier-I Exam are:

 |Section||Subject||No of Questions||Max Marks||Exam Duration|

 2. Study According To The Syllabus

-A fair knowledge of the Syllabus & exam pattern for Tier-II Exam is necessary to prepare effectively for this exam.
+A fair knowledge of the Syllabus & exam pattern for the Tier-I Exam is necessary to prepare effectively for this exam.
 To crack SSC CGL 2020-21 exam one must study and prepare thoroughly, practice with a proper study plan which is based on the latest study plan according to the SSC CGL and based on the latest syllabus.